Laxen/object_identification_localization/docs/installation.md

 * (A USB 3.0 port for the depth camera)

 ## librealsense
-* Follow the installation guide on the [librealsense Github page](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)
+* Follow the installation guide on the [librealsense GitHub page](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)
 	* Compiling with examples and demos is not necessary
 	* Note that if you have a kernel with version later than 4.10, the steps in "Video4Linux backend preparation" are not necessary
 	* Regardless of kernel version you need to install the udev rules in the librealsense source folder after librealsense has been installed